Parent's Section

 Butterflies are good indication of if our local ecosystem is thriving or declining.
 Unfortunately, in the last hundred years, many species of moth and butterfly around the world have gone extinct.
 This is not a good sign, as areas rich in butterflies also are rich in other invertebrates.
 When an area is rich in bugs, there is a range of benefits, including pollination and natural pest control!

 See how many kinds of butterflies you can spot at when visiting the garden.
-To learn more about monarch butterflies and their role, please visit Learner.org.
+To learn more about monarch butterflies and their role, click the link below.

 Talk about plants